The Latest Hair Revolution: A Celebration of Choice, Not Celebrity

 If you have been following me on social media, you will know that I have been on quite a journey since self-publishing Zara’s Wash Day in December of 2020.
 I will never downplay the steps it took to level up as an entrepreneur.
 I worked hard.
 I am a divorced mom, who at the time, worked a demanding nine-to-five job, homeschooled my daughter during a global pandemic, juggled a side hustle hair styling business, and struggled to find a glimpse of time to write my first book.
 However, the path to securing a trade deal with a top five publisher began with five attainable steps.

 First, BE INTENTIONAL.
-I was intentional about my goal of becoming a full-time author and workplace diversity and inclusion consultant.
+I was intentional about my goal of becoming a full-time author, and education and workplace diversity and inclusion consultant.
 I knew that once I wrote Zara’s Wash Day, I had to commit to investing in the process, becoming a public figure, marketing my book daily, and potentially leaving my full-time job.

 Fourth, BE PREPARED…TO TALK ABOUT YOURSELF.
 I mastered my elevator speech.
 I left my corporate job but held onto the knowledge and relationships I gained as a corporate leader in marketing, communications, sales, and education.
 I operated in my strengths and applied what I learned from larger corporations.
 The breakthrough happened when I fully understood the mission of my books and business.
 Then I poured my creativity and swag into each strategy execution.
 As a smaller start-up (or shall I say, as a one-woman-show), I experimented with my audience and adjusted with speed and agility.
 This also meant that every day I was talking about myself and my product.
 That was difficult because I had to step outside of this notion that being humble and grateful would work better for me as a Black, woman entrepreneur.
 In fact, being less humble was the fuel I needed to light the fire.
 Even when I did not want to, I posted, created content, carried my books everywhere, and networked-I lived a breathed my brand.
 Every time I left my house or got ready for a call, I had this phrase playing in my head, “Prepare right now to be sick of me!”

 And lastly, DO IT SCARED.
 I was terrified when I uploaded my final book files and hit the go button on the IngramSpark self-publishing website.
-The fear of regret prevailed.
+The fear of being vulnerable and exposing myself to the world prevailed.
 I had to get comfortable with the idea that fear can exist in the same space as courage.
-I took action (and pause when necessary) while allowing myself to feel all the feels.
+I took action (and paused when necessary) while allowing myself to feel all the feels.

-I hope that this formula for leveling up will help someone out in the world who is ready to take the leap into entrepreneurship, or who is struggle to breakthrough.
+I hope that this formula for leveling up will help someone out in the world who is ready to take the leap into entrepreneurship and/or who is struggling to breakthrough.

 ####